department-of-veterans-affairs/lighthouse-saml-proxy/README.md

 ## SAML Flow

 The proxy fills both roles typically seen in a SAML interaction:
-- It acts as an Identity Provider (IDP) relative to Okta.
+- It acts as an [Identity Provider (IDP)](https://en.wikipedia.org/wiki/Identity_provider_(SAML)) relative to Okta.
 It receives a SAML request from Okta, and returns a SAML response.
-- It acts as a Service Provider (SP) relative to selected IDP services eg. Login.gov and ID.me.
-It sends a SAML request to the user-selected IDP, and receives a SAML response.
+- It acts as a [Service Provider (SP)](https://en.wikipedia.org/wiki/Service_provider_(SAML)) relative to selected [IDP](https://en.wikipedia.org/wiki/Identity_provider_(SAML)) eg. Login.gov and ID.me.
+It sends a SAML request to the user-selected [IDP](https://en.wikipedia.org/wiki/Identity_provider_(SAML)), and receives a SAML response.

 These two interactions are interleaved,
 - the request received from Okta is re-signed and passed along to the coresponding IDP service.
-Then the respone from the IDP service is validated, transformed, re-signed, and passed along to Okta.
+Then the respone from the [IDP](https://en.wikipedia.org/wiki/Identity_provider_(SAML)) is validated, transformed, re-signed, and passed along to Okta.

 Flow of the SAML login process: